 Course requirements are subject to change

-Attending class regularly shows respect not only for your professor, but for your peers and for the very mission of the course.
+Attending our class sessions regularly shows respect not only for your professor, but for your peers and for the very mission of the course.
 Perhaps more importantly, if you do not attend class regularly, you will not do well.
-I will give regular reflective engagement exercises in class, and our class discussions and lectures will contain crucial information to help you succeed on the the final exam.
-Class participation and engagement are also an important part of your grade.
+I will give regular reflective engagement exercises in class, and our class discussions and additional lecture material that I present will contain crucial information to help you succeed in this course.

 Assignments and Grades_______________________________________

 Your grade in this course will reflect your performance in five broad categories as described below.
 You can earn a maximum of 1000 points in this course.
-You can read more about the major assignments under the “Assignments” tab.
+You can read more about the major assignments under the “Assignments” tab as details become available.

 - A-Range: 970-1000 = A+, 930-969 = A, 900-929 = A-